roscoe-dojo/payment-gateway-challenge-dotnet/README.md

 ## Testing Strategy
 Unit testing validates each layer and logical pathway within each method in each class in isolation.

-Integration tests spins up a test server in-memory.
-Validation of the full request to response pipeline, testing common scenarios.
+Integration tests spins up a test server in-memory using WebApplicationFactory.
+Integration tests include testing of validation of the full request to response pipeline and common scenarios and use cases.

 ## Future modifications
 Add authentication via FromHeader on each endpoint to ensure only verifed users can hit the endpoint.